luciasalar/search_google/README.md

 This package contains a rule-based classifer and three ML classifiers.
 The rule based classifer and the random forest classifer have similar f1 score, close to 98%.
-The rule based classifers has 100% in recalled but more false positives than the RF model.
-Recall of the RF model is around 80% but there are less false positives.
-If you want 100% recalled, use the rule based.
-You can also mannual annotate the rejected cases (labled as suspect) to maximze the accuracy.
+The rule based classifers has 1 in recalled.
+RF model has 1 in precision.
+The RF model is more aggressive in identifying quotes and lyrics.
+You can also mannually annotate the rejected cases (labled as suspect) in the rule based classifier to maximze the accuracy.

 search_google/googleLyrics.ipynb parse each post to Google API.
 Result returns webpage link, webpage name and webpage content